 For us, the weight of Love, so can this table

-Continuing my cycle of sonnets for the Church year.
-Here is one for Trinity Sunday which I am posting a few days before, in case people would like to make use of it tomorrow.
+Returning for a moment to my cycle of sonnets for the Church Year, here is one for Trinity Sunday which I am posting the day before, in case people would like to make use of it tomorrow.

 By coming to us as the Son, revealing to us the Father, and sending to us the Spirit, Jesus revealed the deepest mystery; that God is not distant and alone, but is three in one, a communion of love who comes to make His home with us.